cyanzhong/jsbox-docs/docs/en/home-widget/method.md

 # Handy Methods

-We added some new methods and constants for home widgets to the `$widget` module for ease of use.
+We added some new methods and constants for home screen widgets to the `$widget` module for ease of use.

 # $widget.setTimeline(object)